 Add 1/4 cup pure castile liquid soap to one-quart warm water and mix gently.
 Pour into a 32-ounce spray bottle and use it as you would any spray cleaner around the house.
 Safe on granite and quartz counters and laminate surfaces.
 Optional: A few drops of lemon or orange essential oil will give this cleaner a fresh, pleasant fragrance.

-Pure castile liquid soap is especially useful in the laundry for those who are sensitive to chemicals and fragrances.
-Here’s the recipe:
+Pure Castile liquid soap is especially useful in the laundry for those who are sensitive to chemicals and fragrances.

-To make a stronger cleaner that will melt soap scum from the walls, doors and floor of tubs and showers, fill a 32-ounce spray bottle 1/3 of the way with pure castile liquid soap then fill with warm water.
+To make a stronger cleaner that will melt soap scum from the walls, doors, and floor of tubs and showers, fill a 32-ounce spray bottle 1/3 of the way with pure castile liquid soap, then fill the rest of the way with warm water.

-Spray down the areas and allow to sit for a few hours.
+Spray down the areas and allow them to sit for a few hours.
 Rinse well with water.
-For really tough spots with signs of mold and mildew, sprinkle with baking soda then follow by spraying with white vinegar to activate the baking soda.
+For really tough spots with signs of mold and mildew, sprinkle with baking soda, then follow by spraying with white vinegar to activate the baking soda.

 You may need to scrub some areas a bit before rinsing the areas thoroughly.
 You’ll be amazed to see all the gunk and scum flow down the drain to leave beautifully clean, sparkling surfaces.

-The formula for all-natural automatic dishwasher detergent is one cup pure castile liquid soap to one cup warm water plus 1 tablespoon lemon or lime juice.
+The formula for all-natural automatic castile soap dishwasher detergent is one cup pure castile liquid soap to one cup warm water plus 1 tablespoon lemon or lime juice.
 This recipe multiplies well.

 Mix pure castile liquid soap 50/50 with hydrogen peroxide.
 Pour into a spray bottle, then treat carpet spots as soon after they happen as possible.
 You may need to scrub with a clean white cloth or brush before blotting up the stain along with as much moisture as possible.